joshuacox/name-generator/README.md

 Or specify

 ```
+NOUN_FILE=alternative-nouns/greek_gods.list ADJ_FILE=alternative-adjectives/taste.list ./name-generator.sh
-NOUN_FILE=nouns/greek_gods.txt ./name-generator.sh
+NOUN_FILE=alternative-nouns/us_presidents.list ADJ_FILE=alternative-adjectives/positive.list ./name-generator.sh
 ```

 ## Customization

-To add your own nouns and adjectives, create text files in the `nouns` and `adjectives` directories.
+To add your own nouns and adjectives, create text files in the `alternative-nouns` and `alternative-adjectives` directories.
 Each file should contain one word per line.

 ## Requirements

-* Python 3.x
+* Python 3.x (if you use the name-generatory.py script)
-* A Unix-like operating system (tested on Linux and macOS)
+* A Unix-like operating system (tested on Linux)

 ## Troubleshooting